COVID-19 Update, November 20, 2020

-* We cannot as of yet offer a children’s Sunday School or nursery area, and so young children must remain with their parents.
+* We are not yet able to offer a nursery area, and so young children must remain with their parents.

 * We cannot as of yet offer coffee or other refreshments after the service.

-* We are serving the Lord’s Supper each week in accordance with Alberta Health’s guidelines for service of food and drink in religious services.
+* We are serving the Lord’s Supper most weeks in accordance with Alberta Health’s guidelines for service of food and drink in religious services.

 While Alberta Health still discourages congregational singing, it no longer prohibits it, and so, in light of the centrality of singing in Christian worship, we have prayerfully decided to include congregational singing as part of our service.
-We have made several changes to increase safety and minimize the risk of disease transmission while singing: in addition to staggered seating and physical distancing, we have suspended the use of hymnals and we are keeping outside doors open and circulation fans running for better ventilation.
+We have made several changes to increase safety and minimize the risk of disease transmission while singing: in addition to staggered seating and physical distancing, we have suspended the use of hymnals and we are keeping the Hall's circulation and exhaust fans running for better ventilation.

 Alberta Health has asked churches to make available to attendees the opportunity to leave contact information in case of an outbreak traced to their services.
 This is not mandatory; out of respect for their request, we will leave a clipboard aside for those attendees who wish to leave that information.

 As a newly formed local congregation, our Sunday morning worship is simple.
 We're just a group of ordinary Christians gathered to worship, hear the Word preached, and to enjoy fellowship together!